 Her home becomes a cold place, typically freezing.
 She no longer talks, she no longer jokes around, she doesn’t go out, she doesn’t enjoy her husband’s company.
 She withdraws emotionally.
 Whatever attracted her to this man, suddenly becomes irritating.

+Marriage becomes burdensome.
 So, where did the rain start beating married couples?
 I mean, I would presume or assume that when you married that guy or that lady, you did your homework.
 Checked all the qualities and decided, I can handle his/ her imperfections.

 You might not have known everything about him, but am sure you applied all your God given wisdom in taking that decision to say “TILL DEATH DO US PART”.
 Sure, there are circumstances that happen, uncertainties in life are unsure, but, for most marriages, it’s the small cracks that lead to a marriage crumbling.

 Personally, from the moment I said I do, I RESOLVED a couple of things, I hope it will help you my fellow wife, and anyone who is planning to walk this journey of marriage.

 It’s not a rule book, and marriages are different, but remember that problems in marriages are almost universal, and one person’s experience can help you overcome an obstacle in yours, so this, might help you out!
 I had to accept that I am married.

 For most men leaving and cleaving to their wives is a daunting task.

 Leaving and cleaving doesn’t mean that you stop caring for your family members, no. It means that it’s you and your wife first, in every decision, from the tiniest to the biggest of them all.
 It means that everyone else is inconsequential in your family decisions.

 The only thing you can do, is ask for advice if need be.

 Being married meant that I had to “grow up” and be more responsible than before.
 I was never irresponsible before, but, the job description was bigger, the scope was larger and more was demanded from me.
 The biggest responsibility in making marriage a success, lies with the wife.

 Whether we want to twist it or not, that’s the absolute truth.
 “A wise woman builds her home with her own hands, and a foolish one destroys it with the same”.

-One minute I was in Mwangi’s home, and the next minute, there’s a snatch party whirling me to the car, and suddenly am a wife!
+Well, one minute I was in Mwangi’s home, and the next minute, there’s a snatch party whirling me to the car, and suddenly am a wife!

 It doesn’t strike the cord until after the honeymoon.

 Suddenly, it dawns on you!
 Jesus!
 Am Married!!
 Whhhaaaaatttttt!!!
 I had to accept that I am no longer under my father’s authority, but under my husband’s.
 It meant that the ‘government’ had changed, and I had to agree with new terms and conditions.

 My hubby can never be my dad.

 Dad can eat chapatti throughout, my hubby can’t handle eating one type of a meal for 2 consecutive days.
 Therefore, comparing him to my father, would be digging my marriage grave.
 I had to accept that I am a wife and it’s permanent!

 Accept that you are married and it’s forever.